stephbuon/digital-history/README.md

    - Download and install [git for Windows](https://git-scm.com/downloads)

 In terminal (Mac & Linux) or command prompt (Windows) navigate to your project folder.

- - `cd <path/to/folder>`
+`cd <path/to/folder>`

-On Mac and Linux:
-`cd <name of your project folder>`

-On Windows:

-3. add the remote URL as origin.
+Add the remote URL as origin.
+The remote URL of any GitHub repository can be copied by clicking the green "Clone or download" button in the top right corner.

-`git remote add origin < >`
+`git remote add origin <remote URL>`

-4. use the pull command to "pull" the repository into the local folder.
+In terminal or command prompt, use the pull command to "pull" the repository into the local folder.

 `git pull origin master`

 Note: "master" here refers to the master branch.
-When pulling from another branch, sub master with name of branch.
+When pulling from another branch, sub master with [name of branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches).

 Congrats!
-You now have cloned the respository onto your desktop!
+You have cloned the respository to your local directory!
-To

 1. add the current files in the local folder to the staging area.
 `git add --all`